 Among those attracted to these new theories of EVP was early electronic music pioneer and gay icon Joe Meek (no relation to George or Jeanette Meek), whose sonically strange recordings, the most famous being The Tornados’ “Telstar,” revolutionized experimental outsider pop in the 1960s.
 Meek mic’d toilets, played with pitch, and generally approached his work in the kitchen-sink fashion of BBC’s Radiophonic Workshop (one can only dream of a collaboration between Delia Derbyshire and Joe Meek).
 A firm believer in all things paranormal and occult, Meek conducted EVP recordings in his London studio because it was

 located on a busy street with lots of white noise.
 He also started recording in cemeteries, convinced that he was communicating with his idol, the late Buddy Holly.
 Meek’s 1961 song, “Tribute to Buddy Holly,” performed by Mike Berry and the Outlaws, may have been co-written with “Buddy” in Meek’s London studio.
 Like many of his productions, the structure of the song is strange, going on for an entire extra verse and additional minute after the bridge break and 2:00 mark, when most 45s would be fading out.
 This length gives it a trace-like quality.
-In the ultimate coincidence, Meek’s final psychic break, in which he notoriously murdered his landlady during a noise complaint before committing suicide, happened to occur on the day of Buddy Holly’s death, February 3rd.
+In the ultimate coincidence, Meek’s final psychic break, in which he notoriously murdered his landlady during a noise complaint before completing suicide, happened to occur on the day of Buddy Holly’s death, February 3rd.

 The most infamous EVP recording, The Ghost Orchid: A Introduction to EVP, was released by PARC (Parapsychic Acoustic Research Cooperative) and Ash International, in 1999.
 Filed under “Electronic,” this was the first ever comprehensive investigation into EVP ever to be released.
 Listeners are guided through a collection of music, voices and sounds that were recorded on tape, with a 12-page booklet accompanied by articles with criticisms, explanations and hypotheses surrounding the phenomena.
 The CD has commentary from Swedish artist Leif Elggren, England’s leading EVP researcher Raymond Cass, and one of the field’s early pioneers, Dr. Konstantin Raudive.
 This recording solicits listeners into questioning EVP evidence to help us examine our own perceptions or preconceptions about human existence and spiritual belief systems.
 Perhaps EVP are the answers we seek to validate our own existential crises.
 Or perhaps we hear what we need or want to hear, constructing a “meaningful” white noise world from nothingness.